Ling0212/qm2-group4-research-project/WebsiteBackground.md

 # Our Objectives
 *Generally, our project can be divided into two research stages with a focus on primary investigation.
 1. Primary investigation

 Explore any possible correlation/relationship between total energy supply per capita and the variables we selected to measure human development.

-2. Secondary investigation (Complementary investigation) We are curious to see if any identified relationship is unique to Lebanon only.
-We acknowledged that Jordan may be one similar, comparable Middle Eastern country to Lebanon in this case, given that Jordan is also reported to have suffered from energy crisis (with heavy reliance on imported sources to meet its energy needs and failure to develop domestic sources of energy in the past decades; escalating energy bills and electricity costs (Power Technology, 2018); governmental transparency and corruption as major obstacles to energy reform) (Whitman, 2015).
+2. Secondary investigation (Complementary investigation)

+We are curious to see if any identified relationship is unique to Lebanon only.
+We acknowledged that Jordan may be one similar, comparable Middle Eastern country to Lebanon in this case, given that Jordan was also reported to have suffered from energy crisis (with heavy reliance on imported sources to meet its energy needs and failure to develop domestic sources of energy in the past decades; escalating energy bills and electricity costs (Power Technology, 2018); governmental transparency and corruption as major obstacles to energy reform) (Whitman, 2015).
 * Perform the same data science and visualisation techniques on the data collected for Jordan.
 * Discuss and compare the research findings obtained from two research stages.